UK prepared to get closer to EU single market, Starmer says

 “But we are looking at a youth mobility scheme which will be for young people to travel, to work, to enjoy themselves in different European countries, to have that experience.”

-It comes after speculation over the future of the UK’s post-Brexit relationship with the bloc was reignited when the Health Secretary backed a “deeper trading relationship” with Europe in comments to the Observer.
+It comes after speculation over the future of the UK’s post-Brexit relationship with the bloc was reignited when the Health Secretary backed a “deeper trading relationship” with Europe in an interview with the Observer.

-The interview was seen by some as a direct challenge to Sir Keir from Mr Streeting, who last year was forced to deny plotting to unseat the Prime Minister after a Labour briefing war.
+The remarks were seen by some as a direct challenge to Sir Keir from Mr Streeting, who last year was forced to deny plotting to unseat the Prime Minister after a Labour briefing war.

 Sir Keir has recently faced pressure from his own backbenchers to change course on a customs union, with some 13 Labour MPs backing proposals that would pave the way for such an arrangement in a Commons vote last month.